Why do I want to learn this? What’s in it for me? What am I expected to do?

 Alternatively, it could be that I’m a HR manager and I’m taking a course on developing my understanding of talent management techniques and processes, and the self-diagnostic shows me that whilst my understanding of the process is very good, I find it harder to actually recognise and rate talent.
 This isn’t designed to catch learners out, but to encourage an initial process of self-actualisation.
 It’s three considerations; “here’s where I am”; “here’s where I could be”; “this is what I need to do to get there”.

 2. Personalise my learning

 Not much.
-What I want is to accessinteractions where I can have a go at improving my passing, feedback as to how I did so I understand why I’m going wrong, and guidance as to how I could do it better if I did poorly the first time around.
+What I want is to access interactions that allow me to have a go at improving my passing, feedback as to how I did so I understand why I’m going wrong, and guidance as to how I could do it better if I did poorly first time around.

 3. Give me something to do

 This is at the core of what we’re calling “me” learning – showing learners a pathway to a “better me”, designing content to support that improvement and encouraging them to discover their own approach.
 But how do we really make the improvement happen?